How to Start a Business in Tennessee Checklist

 Renew your business license.
 You must electronically file your business tax return first.
 Only once this is complete, your business license will be renewed.
 You can file your business tax on the Tennessee Department of Revenue website.

 If your online business makes less than $3,000.00 a year, it does not need a business license.
 You can get a minimal activity license if the total of your gross receipts is between $3,000.00 and $10,000.00.
 You must have a business license if your business makes more than $10,000.00 a year.

 Register your business for taxes.

 Business employer requirements are specific to the type of business that you are starting and include various labor, safety, and tax obligations that need to be met.

 Each business type will have different tax contributions.
 You can view your business classification and tax obligations on the Tennessee Department of Revenue's website.
-You can also view a comprehensive list of fees on the Tennessee Secretary of State website.

 Register for sales and use tax.

 Every individual or entity selling taxable tangible personal property in the state of Tennessee is required to pay sales and use tax.
 Services rendered are not taxable.
 You will need to register for a sales tax permit with the Tennessee Department of Revenue.

 If your business is a corporation, limited partnership, LLC, or a business trust in Tennessee, you must register for and pay franchise and excise taxes.